yaal-coop/Esup-Pod/pod/activitypub/README.md

 A RSA keypair is needed for ActivityPub to work, and passed as `ACTIVITYPUB_PUBLIC_KEY` and `ACTIVITYPUB_PRIVATE_KEY` configuration settings.
-They can be generated with python:
+They can be generated from a python console:

 ```python
 from Crypto.PublicKey import RSA